Martin Burgoyne: Life and career

-In the summer of 1986, Burgoyne became ill with what initially was thought to be measles.
+In the summer of 1986, Burgoyne became ill with what was thought to be measles.
 In August 1986, he was diagnosed with AIDS-related complex (ARC).
 In September 1986, a fundraising party was organized by Deb Parker at the Pyramid Club in the East Village.
 The event raised $6,000 for Burgoyne's medical and living expenses.
-Among the guests were Andy Warhol and Keith Haring, who both designed the invitation, Kenny Scharf, who performed at the event, Anita Sarko, Steve Rubell, and Madonna.
+Among the guests were Andy Warhol, who did two drawings of Burgoyne for the invitations, Keith Haring, who designed the inside of the invitation, Kenny Scharf, who performed at the event, Anita Sarko, Steve Rubell, and Madonna.
 The New York Times wrote an article covering the event as the AIDS epidemic was devastating a generation of predominantly gay men.
 Madonna paid for Burgoyne's medical expenses at St. Vincent's Hospital.
 She also leased an apartment for him on West 12th Street in Greenwich Village, so that he could be closer to the hospital.
-On November 10, Madonna modeled a denim jacket painted by Burgoyne at an AIDS benefit fashion show for St. Vincent's Hospital.
+In an interview for Vanity Fair in November 1986, Burgoyne told journalist Michael Shnayerson, "I'm in constant pain.
+I figure I'll either get better—or I won't."
+On 10 November, Madonna modelled a denim jacket painted by Burgoyne at an AIDS benefit fashion show for St. Vincent's Hospital.

-Burgoyne died at 23 years old of AIDS-related complications on November 30, 1986.
-He is buried at Brookside Cemetery in Watertown, New York.
+Burgoyne died of AIDS-related complications on 30 November 1986.
+He was 23 years old.

+Legacy

 During Madonna's Who's That Girl World Tour in July 1987, she held a benefit concert at Madison Square Garden for AIDS Research (AmfAR) and dedicated her performance of "Live to Tell" to Burgoyne.
-She also wrote a song about him called "In This Life" which was released on her 1992 album Erotica.
+She also wrote a song about him called "In This Life", which was released on her album Erotica (1992).
+Burgoyne further inspired the song, "This Used to Be My Playground", which served as the theme to the 1992 motion picture A League of Their Own.
+Madonna frequently discusses and honors him at AIDS and LGBT-related benefits.

+During her Celebration Tour (2023–2024) performance of "Live to Tell", a giant photo of Burgoyne is shown to the audience, along with other victims of AIDS.